 - Both, the arcade and NES versions of Double Dragon III, featured a couple of team-up moves that could be performed by two players: the triangle jump kick (in which one player is thrown by his partner while doing a jump kick) and the back-to-back hurricane kick (in which both players perform the hurricane kick at the same time).
 In the arcade version, the moves could be done by any combination of characters, but in the NES version they could only be done if both players were controlling Billy and Jimmy.

 - Golden Axe Revenge of Death Adder has this in two and four person varieties.
-Players attacking a stunned enemy while standing on opposite sides will grab the enemy and preform a piledriver. four players make it a spinning piledriver instead.
-Instant kill on any mook and deals obsene damage to bosses, especially considering how easy it is to perform.
+Players attacking a stunned enemy while standing on opposite sides will grab the enemy and perform a piledriver.
+Four players make it a Spinning Piledriver instead.
+Instant kill on any mook and deals obscene damage to bosses, especially considering how easy it is to perform.

 - Golden Axe 3 gives a unique special attack to each possible pair of characters, as well as a more powerful spell for each character when cast with the other player's help.